If you are just getting started, the following list contains basic items you will need:

 Health Department or District Approval

-· Obtain an Annual Liquid Propane Gas (LPG) Permit For Food Vending (in Seattle)
+· Obtain an Annual Liquid Propane Gas (LPG) Permit For Food Vending (each city may require)

 · Check with your city Fire Department or Regional Fire Authority if an initial safety inspection and/or permit is required.